How to Apply for the SS4A Opportunity

 Submitting Your Application

-- Begin the process with SAM.gov: Before submitting your materials, you must have a Unique Entity Identifier (UEI) number in order to apply.
-To request a UEI, please visit SAM.gov.
-Note that this may take up to 30 days.
+Before submitting your materials, you must have a Unique Entity Identifier (UEI) number to apply.
+To request a UEI, please visit Sam.gov.
+Note: It may take up to 30 days to receive a UEI.

-- Register with Valid Eval: Valid Eval is a third-party web-based evaluation platform used by USDOT and other Federal programs to support program evaluation.
-Applicants will submit their applications via Valid Eval.
+Valid Eval is a third-party web-based evaluation platform used by USDOT and other Federal programs to support application submissions and evaluation.
+Applicants will submit their grant applications via Valid Eval.

-- Do not apply through Grants.gov.
-You must apply through Valid Eval.
-Grants.gov will have the SS4A opportunity posted, but you cannot apply through Grants.gov.
+You must apply for SS4A grants through Valid Eval.
+Grants.gov will have the opportunity posted, but you cannot apply through Grants.gov.

-- Submit application: When you are ready to submit your application, go to the same sign-up link as above.
+When you are ready to submit your application, go to the same Valid Eval sign-up link as above.

 - Log in to your account in Valid Eval.